gbarillot/blog/source/articles/2017-12-02-how-to-organize-your-vue-files-in-a-rails-5-1-project-using-webpack.html.markdown

 - With Sprockets not being able to deal with ES6 code nor .vue files, we'll have to use Webpack.
 Perfect timing, it has just been integrated in Rails a few months ago.
 - The directory tree of Javacript files should be scalable and easy to grasp.
 Maintainability above everything.
-- Server side generated routes must match with the ones you'd get in regular Rails app, let's avoid headaches
+- Client side generated routes must match with the ones you'd get in regular Rails app, let's avoid headaches
 - Avoid installing JS dependencies and plugins, as much as possible, except for what's officially supported/required by Vue
 - Since most (actually: all) of the projects I work with are using Bootstrap, where it is required, let's use good ol' JQuery for AJAX requests
 - CSS will be handled by the asset pipeline, "the classical way".
 Although you can add CSS inside of your .vue files, I can't find a single use case where it would be <strike>useful</strike> a good idea in the Web apps I build